Somesh246-12/LegalEase-AI/README.md

     flask run
     ```

+## 🧠 Risk Analysis Overview
+- Located alongside the summary, the **Risk Analysis** pane lists extracted risks as items with:
+  - **Clause**: short quote or heading
+  - **Issue**: what could go wrong
+  - **Severity**: Low / Medium / High (machine‑readable values; color‑coded)
+  - **Suggestion**: practical mitigation or redline idea
+- The selected output language applies to risk text as well (e.g., Marathi labels and content), while severity values remain consistent internally.

+### Colors
+- High: red
+- Medium: yellow
+- Low: green

+### Tips & Troubleshooting
+- If the risk panel shows “No obvious risks detected”:
+  - Provide more context or a larger portion of the contract.
+  - Ensure `credentials.json` is valid and the Vertex AI model is reachable.
+- If risk items appear misaligned, ensure you’re on the latest build; the app normalizes markdown to avoid stray bullets and extra spacing.

 ---
 > **Disclaimer:** This tool is for informational purposes only and does not constitute legal advice.
 Always consult with a qualified legal professional for any legal matters.